Gun law in New Zealand

 Tighter regulation was imposed immediately after the Aramoana massacre in 1990, and the Scottish Dunblane and Australian Port Arthur massacres in 1996.
 After the Christchurch mosque shootings in 2019, legislation to restrict semi-automatic firearms and magazines with a capacity of more than 10 rounds, and provide an amnesty and buyback of such weapons, was introduced and passed by the New Zealand parliament 119 to 1.

+In November 2022, a new firearms regulator called the Firearms Safety Authority was established within the New Zealand Police.
+In addition, the New Zealand Government established a national firearms register.
+In July 2026, the Government passed legislation replacing the Arms Act 1983 with the new Arms Act 2026.
+This legislation separated the Firearms Safety Authority from the police, eased licensing and gun dealership rules, and banned gang members from having gun licenses.